dani-corie/pysh/README.md

 ### rmdir

 It's a shortcut to `os.rmdir` with path expansion.
+Removes a directory if empty, raises an error otherwise.

+### tail

+Returns the last 256 bytes (or the amount given in the `bytes=` argument) of the file specified.

+Defaults to reading in binary mode, specifying `encoding=` converts the read bytes to a string, escaping encoding errors.
+The `bytes=` parameter allows for adjusting the amount of data to read.

+### touch

+A shortcut to `pathlib.Path.touch` with path expansion.
+Creates an empty file, or bumps the last modified date of an existing file.

 ### unzip